agile-learning-institute/stage0/developer_edition/docs/bot_guide.md

 1. Use your test Discord server to verify bot functionality
 2. Create test channels for different scenarios
 3. Use Discord's developer mode to copy message IDs and other details
-4. Test both slash commands and message-based interactions
+4. Test both agent commands and message-based interactions

 ## Best Practices